alexch/codelikethis/public/projects/zorkington.md

 >_
 ```

-(the chevron-and-underscore represents a command prompt; the user should be able to type into it...)
+(The chevron-and-underscore represents a prompt; the user should be able to type into it.)

 **And** waits for input